Khongchai/avl-interval/README.md

-# This is a modified version of the original AVL tree.
+# This is a modified version of another AVL tree lib.
 Original README below.

 The added functionality is the ability to find an interval that straddles the given value (or `key` in the case of this library).
 For example, given this tree